andy-9/learning_java/src/main/java/notes.md

 * They are not methods, but look and work almost exactly like them.
 * 2 defining features:
   - Constructors must have the same name as the class.
-  - Do not have a return type
+  - Constructors do not have a return type
 * Constructors run automatically when an object is created.
 ```java
     public Rectangle(int h, int w) {